$0 Colorado Foster Care Quick-Start Checklist

 If the child you're seeking to care for has Native American tribal heritage, the Indian Child Welfare Act (ICWA) and Colorado's 2023 CO-ICWA apply.
 These laws require the county to prioritize placement with extended family, then tribal members, then other tribal homes before placing with a non-tribal unrelated foster family.
 If you are a family member of an Indian child, ICWA placement preferences work in your favor — but the process requires active coordination with the relevant tribe.

 Colorado has formal agreements with the Southern Ute and Ute Mountain Ute tribes.
 If the child's heritage connects to either tribe, expect tribal social services involvement in the placement decision.
-This does not slow down your application — it is a parallel process — but understanding it in advance helps you engage with tribal social services as a partner rather than being caught off guard.
+This can add coordination to the application, but understanding it in advance helps you engage with tribal social services as a partner rather than being caught off guard.

 Comparison: Kinship Licensing Options in Colorado